GULibrarySandbox/intro-text-mining-analysis-old/content/5-prepare text data.md

 |[Alveo](https://www.alveo.edu.au/)| | | [DigiVol](https://volunteer.ala.org.au/) for structured text
 {:.table .table-bordered}

-## Clean the text

-No preparation tool will create perfect text.
-Errors will be generated in the transcription or conversion processes.
-You may need to manually review and clean the text, correcting errors.   !!!!!*****

 ### Unstructured vs structured text and machine readibility

 Humans understand that language, and the text that represents it, is highly complex and full of structure.
 However text is often described as unstructured, when it does not fit easily into a database management system, or is not easily processed by a computer.

-Unstructured text in this context may include text from narratives (books, articles etc.), interviews, survey responses with free text and more.
+- Unstructured text may include text from narratives (books, articles etc.), interviews, survey responses with free text and more.

-Structured text can include metadata from GLAM catalogues or finding aides, text in structured databases, possibly spreadsheets, even old ledgers and logbooks.
+- Structured text can include metadata from GLAM catalogues or finding aides, text in structured databases, possibly spreadsheets, even old ledgers and logbooks.

 There are different processes that need to be undertaken with structured vs unstructured text.

-### What to do with unstructured text
+### Unstructured text formats
 - Text data must be free of white space to make it computationally readable.
    For modern pdfs this no trouble, for older texts you might need to transcribe the data, or clean the data, as scanned text may read as an image.
 - All tools in the table above can be used for preparing unstructured text data and OpenRefine can help provide structure to unstructured text.
 - Unstructured text in file formats such as `.doc` , `.docx`, `.rtf` (rich text format) can be exported as `.txt` via Microsoft Word.

-### How to convert structured text formats
+### Structured text formats
 - spreadsheet data like an excel sheet, reformat as a `.csv` file
-- file formats including `.xml`, `JSON`, `html`, import and convert using Microsoft Excel into `.csv` or `.txt` dlimited text file, in which a `tab` separates each field of text.
+- file formats including `.xml`, `JSON`, `html`, import and convert using Microsoft Excel into `.csv` or `.txt` delimited text file, in which a `tab` separates each field of text.

 ------